skwak/cat-adventure/README.md

 show the user the appropriate information.
 - When Starbuck's escape points change, show the right values in the HTML to accurately reflect these changes.
+- Create a Cat model
+- Create a Cat model function that changes the number of escape points the cat has
+- Create a click event that fires when the user clicks on a "run to" that:
+  - Updates the header to show which room Starbuck is in
+  - Shows an alert that includes the description of the room Starbuck has moved to
+  - Updates the escape points appropriately
+  - Displays the correct escape rooms that
+    - Updates the "look" span (see: "look at the kitchen") to fire the right description alert when clicked
+    - Updates the "run" span to escape to the correct room when clicked

 Once you have created a game that can be won and can be lost in a predictable way, feel free to continue this project or be done with it.
+It isn't very DRY;
+maybe you can refactor this code?
+Or maybe you want to add more scenarios?

 ##Goals
 - Refresh your memory with JavaScript